1 of 6

 Cavalcada dels Tres Tombs, Barcelona, Jan 13, 2019.
 Photo courtesy of the Ajuntament de Barcelona (CC BY-ND 2.0).

 The vibrant central barri of Sant Antoni plays host to the city’s first major neighborhood festival of the year, with events happening over several days.
-We round up on some of the “must-sees” taking place over the biggest weekend of the festival, one of which includes the blessing of various domesticated critters.
+We round up on some of the “must-sees” taking place, one of which includes the blessing of various domesticated critters.

 What’s It All About?